14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 > Messaging apps have eclipsed social networks in usage.

 Another example is [Lark](http://www.web.lark.com/), a personal coaching service that helps people reach fitness goals.
-The interaction is fully a chat, giving personalized advice based on peoples [Facebook](https://www.facebook.com) profile, [Apple Healthkit](https://developer.apple.com/healthkit/), and by asking deeper questions.
+The interaction is fully as a chat, giving personalized advice based on peoples [Facebook](https://www.facebook.com) profile, [Apple Healthkit](https://developer.apple.com/healthkit/), and by asking deeper questions.

 Lark will lead the conversation by suggesting answers so it's limited at the moment, but people are already saying it feels like talking to a real person and sometimes refer to it as "she" (Remember the movie [Her](http://www.imdb.com/title/tt1798709/)?).
-Some people even prefer sharing personalized information with the bot, instead of talking to a human.
+Some people even prefer sharing personalized information with a bot, instead of talking to a human.

 > 25% of people said "I love you" to [a bot](http://www.nytimes.com/2015/08/04/science/for-sympathetic-ear-more-chinese-turn-to-smartphone-program.html?_r=1)